caller9/qmk_firmware/keyboards/yandrstudio/wired/swk80_old/readme.md

 swk80
 ===

-A 80% keyboard with rgb (keys and underglow).
+A 80% keyboard with rgb (keys) and oleds.
 This keyboard uses STM32F103 with 16mhz HSE as MCU.

 Keyboard Maintainer: https://github.com/jiaxin96